Ethnic groups of Argentina: Bulgarians

 Bulgarian immigration in Argentina began intensively in the 1920s and had a second boom period between 1937 and 1938.
 Most of them were farmers from the northern regions of Bulgaria.
 Most settled in the province of Chaco.

 Serbs

 Serbs began to settle in Argentina in mid-19th century.
 Nowadays, community is mostly consisted of people with partial or distant Serb ancestry, i.e. third- or fourth-generation of immigrants.

 Czechs

 The Czechs were also part of the great immigration of the early 20th century.
 Most of their descendants live in the provinces of Chaco and Mendoza, in the country.

 Irish

+Students from an Irish dance school in Argentina in 1982.

 The Irish emigrated to Argentina in the 19th century, between 1830 and 1875.
 They extended throughout the country, especially in the provinces of Santa Fe, Entre Rios and Córdoba.
 The modern Irish-Argentine community is estimated to be between 500,000 and 1,000,000.
 Argentina is the home of the fifth largest Irish community in the world.